 “So, what’s the favor you want to ask me?”

 “You probably haven’t noticed, but you and I are in the same English class.
 I also know who you are.
 You’re Scott Sanderson.
 You went to middle school at St. Anselm in Chicago.
 I know that because my cousin, Rodger Crowder, also went to St. Anselm.
 The two of you were on the basketball team when you were in the seventh and eighth grades.
 In the eighth grade you were rated as the most promising basketball player expected to enter Loyola High this year.
 But you’re not at Loyola High in Chicago, Illinois.
 You’re here, at Wilson High in Hillview, California, half-way across the country.
 Am I right?”

 “Yeah, that’s right.
 You said you recognized me.
 When did you see me before?”

 “You came to Roger’s house last summer when my folks and I were in Chicago on vacation.
 We played three-man horse.
 You two whupped me good.
 I said you should have a handicap for being twice as tall as I was.”

 “I remember that.
 Stand up for a minute.”
 Todd and Scott stood up, and Scott stared at him.
 “Yeah… I recognize you now.
 You’re a lot bigger than I remember, though.
 Taller.
-You were real skinny and had a buzz cut then, and now your broader and your hair is long.”
+You were real skinny and had a buzz cut then, and now you’re broader and your hair is long.”